Citibank Ultima Credit Card

 Good fit if

-You spend AED 20,000 or more monthly with heavy international and travel transactions.
+You spend AED 20,000 or more monthly with heavy international spend and use premium travel perks.

 Not ideal if